 A whistle which is used too frequently unnecessarily will have less impact when it is needed.
 When a discretionary whistle is needed to start play, the referee should clearly announce to the players that the restart may not occur until after that signal.

 Body language

 Body language is a tool that the referee uses to:

-- help him control the match - show authority and self-control
+- help him control the match - show authority and self-control an explanation of a decision

 Body language is not: